marioizquierdo/mario-redis-lock/README.md

 lock = RedisLock.new
 if lock.acquire
   begin
-    do_exclusive_stuff # you are the one
+    do_exclusive_stuff # you are the one with the lock, hooray! ensure
-  ensure
+    lock.release
+  end
+else
-    lock.release # someone else has the lock end else oh_well end
+  oh_well # someone else has the lock end
 ```